joanmolinas/VForValidation/README.md

   - *VFValidationManager.h*: Contains all validations and It's responsible to check and validate.
   - *VFValidation.h*: Check what needs validate and what happens when did it.
+  - *VFRegularExpression.h*: Create a regular expression and validate if string was valid.

 ## Installation